18F/pdf-forms-tutorial/README.md

 # pdf-forms-tutorial

 Welcome!
-This repo is a step-by-step guide that provides an in-depth introduction to programatically filling and render PDF forms using modern web standards.
+This repo is a step-by-step guide that provides an in-depth introduction to programatically filling and rendering PDF forms using modern web standards.

-This tutorial uses a real government form as an example, SF 2809 - Health Benefits Election Form.
+This tutorial uses a real government form as an example, the [SF 2809 - Health Benefits Election Form](https://www.opm.gov/forms/pdf_fill/sf2809.pdf).

 If you just want to get up and running, see the quickstart instructions.
 However, the How To section contains in-depth instructions along with runnable code that will teach you how to "digitize" the SF 2809.